 - Funding requests above a specified level require business case support.

-Organization's that reach for a quick-fix point solution fail usually fail to establish long-lasting competency that benefits the organization.
+Organizations that reach for a quick-fix point solution fail usually fail to establish long-lasting competency that benefits the organization.
 Sometimes, for instance, a senior manager (usually in Finance) creates business case templates, puts them on a website, with instructions, and requests that people use them.
 Management may even direct people to "get with the program" and require that proposals and funding requests use the approved templates.
-The usual result from this kind of point solution is that incoming business case reports seem to fit the required format, but do nothing to improve the quality of decision making, or the confidence of decision makers.
+The usual result from this kind of point solution is that incoming business case reports seem to fit the required format, but do nothing to improve the quality of decision making or the confidence of decision makers.

 - Establishing good business case competency calls for a program of coordinated actions.
 The program requirements below suggest actions that may be considered essential.

 - Establishing a higher maturity level of business case practice takes time.
-It is very difficult for large organizations to bring themselves up two levels on the maturity scale in less than a year.
+It is difficult for large organizations to bring themselves up two levels on the maturity scale in less than a year.

 - The Business Case Competency Program has to be a multifaceted, cross-organizational Initiative, involving senior management, project managers, capital review committee members, product managers, strategic planning staff, Finance, Accounting, the Budget Office, and anyone else who submits funding requests.

 The program has to be driven by one or more individuals who put a high priority on improving business case practice in the organization, who have the time, resources, and motivation to coordinate and drive the other program elements below.
 The Champion's Roles is Program Manager and Project Manager for Program Components, but also internal marketing manager for the program.

-Established standards or acceptability criteria produce the consistency that submitters and reviewers need in order to evaluate proposal after proposal.
+Established standards or acceptability criteria produce the consistency that submitters and reviewers need to evaluate proposal after proposal.
 They also provide focal points for reviewers to explain to submitters why their proposal was or wasn't approved.

 Carrots and sticks (In other words,